 Must Be Nice

-Well that's it, it's always interesting to put into perspective exactly how much money these guys make.
-Of course he pays taxes on that money and all, everything here is just an estimate.
+Well, that's it.
+It's always interesting to put into perspective exactly how much money these guys make.
+Of course, he pays taxes on that money; everything here is just an estimate.

-The other thing to consider is the he makes a ton of money from previous contracts and endorsement deals.
-Before his shenanigans took him out of the game, these two factors actually SURPASSED the yearly salary listed on this hub!
+The other thing to consider is that he makes a ton of money from previous contracts and endorsement deals.
+Before his shenanigans took him out of the game, these two factors actually SURPASSED the yearly salary listed in this article!

 What do you think?